Frank Zappa's musical language

 Honey, don't you want a man like me?, opening, 1976-1988 (transcriptions).

-The premiere of this piece took place on "Zappa in New York".
+The premiere of this piece in Zappa's own catalogue took place on "Zappa in New York".
 For the 1980 tour he changed the opening riff such drastically, that only when the lyrics begin you'll realize it's a "Honey, don't you want a man like me?" version.
 It's available on the recent ZFT "Buffalo" CD, with Zappa surprising himself that he can't remember the words of one particular bar.
 For the 1984 gigs he returned to the original riff with some variation upon it and a keyboard off beat counter-movement (YCDTOSA III).
 In 1988 a brass section was present to add another little on beat figure.
 The 1988 version is otherwise basically the same, but here the riff halts during the bars with lyrics except for the bass line (YCDTOSA VI).
 The scales used differ: A Dorian for the original version, E minor for the 1980 version and C Lydian for the last two renditions.
 These changes are made by moving the pedal note from A to E and next to C. Zappa keeps commencing the melody of this song on E. All versions have pattern breaking bars as the ones with the 32nd notes.
 The drum pattern in these bars is strict.
 It's followed by the others, but there may be an improvised element here as it comes to pitches.
 Counting via 16th notes the rhythm of 1976 version goes as indicated: 3+3+3+3+4 and 3+3+3+4+3.
 The 1984 en 1988 versions have 3+3+3+3+2+2.

 Thirteen